 Macbeth (1847/1865) is based on the play by William Shakespeare.
-I have seen it at the Teatro alla Scala in Milan, also in Darmstadt and Passau, and several times in Frankfurt, with Želiko Lučić in the title role.
+I have seen it at the Teatro alla Scala in Milan, also in Darmstadt, Passau and Luzern, and several times in Frankfurt, with Želiko Lučić in the title role.

 I masnadieri (1847) = The Robbers, based on a play by Friedrich Schiller.
 The first time I saw I masnadieri on stage was when it premiered at the Frankfurt Opera in 2008.
 This was a memorable premiere because all the classical orchestras in Germany went out on strike that day (highly unusual in Germany, though it happens in other countries fairly often) so pianists Felice Venanzoni and Karsten Januschke saved the premiere by taking turns as accompanists on a grand piano in the orchestra pit.

 Jérusalem (1847) is a French-language version of Verdi’s earlier Italian opera I Lombardi alla prima crociata, but it was very thoroughly revised by Verdi himself.
 I saw Jérusalem in a concert performance in Frankfurt in 2003, with Želiko Lučić as the Duke of Toulouse.